nicodoggie/bastion-falls/site/content/languages/hick/early-hick/_index.md

 ### Demonstrative System

-1. Visible/Known
+1. Visible/Known, Proximal
    - -is [is] "this" (inanimate)
    - -ʔis [ʔis] "this" (animate)
+2. Visible/Known, Medial
    - -en [en] "that" (inanimate)
    - -tan [tan] "that" (animate)
-2. Hidden but Sensed
+3. Hidden but Sensed
    - -eth [eθ] "this/that" (inanimate)
    - -thir [θir] "this/that" (animate)
-3. Distant/Out of Sight
+4. Distant/Out of Sight
    - -um [um] "that" (inanimate)
    - -rum [rum] "that" (animate)